Weed Alert: Tropical soda apple

-It was first identified in Australia in the upper Macleay Valley in NSW in August 2010, however it is believed to have been present in this area for a number of years.
-Subsequent surveys found infestations at Wingham, Grafton, Bellingen, Coffs Harbour, Bonalbo, Casino and Wauchope.
+It was first identified in Australia in the upper Macleay Valley in New South Wales (NSW) in August 2010, however it is believed to have been present in this area for a number of years.
+Subsequent surveys found infestations at Wingham, Grafton, Bellingen, Coffs Harbour, Bonalbo, Casino, Murwillumbah and Wauchope.
 The smaller infestations have been eradicated and the larger infestations are subject to active control programs.
 In 2011 infestations were discovered in the Namoi and Border Rivers-Gwydir catchments associated with the movement of cattle from infested coastal areas.
 Infestations were traced to properties near Tamworth, Attunga and Inverell and are currently the focus of an eradication campaign.

 Tropical soda apple has the potential to spread in coastal regions of NSW and Queensland, and inland through cattle movements.

-It is strongly recommended that stock from affected areas are held in a quarantine area for 48 hours before being transported to other properties or to sale.
+It is strongly recommended that stock from affected areas be held in a quarantine area for 6 days before being transported to other properties or to sale.
 Prevent stock from grazing and moving through infested areas and check cattle handling facilities, cattle camps and yards for seedlings and new infestations.

-Tropical soda apple is an upright, much-branching, perennial shrub growing to 2 m in height.
+Tropical soda apple is an upright, branching, perennial shrub growing to 2 m in height.
 It has broad-based, straight, cream-coloured prickles to 12 mm long scattered on most plant parts.

 - Leaves are mostly 10–20 cm long and 6–15 cm wide.
 The upper and lower leaf surfaces are densely covered in short hairs; mid-veins and primary lateral-veins are cream-coloured on both sides of the leaves.

 - Flowers are white, with 5 petals 2–4 mm long.
 They occur in clusters of 3–6 off a short stem.